 John F. Kennedy International (JFK) acts as New York’s primary international gateway and a major long-haul hub, so you’ll typically see full-service carriers and many intercontinental flights.
 It’s located about 15 miles from Midtown Manhattan; travel options include the AirTrain plus Long Island Rail Road or subway (around 45–60 minutes, fares commonly in a moderate range), taxis and ride-hailing (35–70 minutes depending on traffic, fare varying), and shuttle services.
 Pros: extensive international connections and plentiful amenities; cons: can be busy, with longer security and transfer times and occasional congestion getting to the city.
 LaGuardia Airport (LGA) is largely a domestic and short-haul airport serving the New York metro and is often used by legacy and low-cost U.S. carriers alike.
 Situated in Queens about 8 miles from Midtown, it’s usually quickest to reach by taxi or ride-share (20–40 minutes depending on traffic) and increasingly accessible by bus and improved public links to the subway (30–50 minutes, generally lower-cost).
 Pros: closer to Manhattan, convenient for many domestic itineraries; cons: fewer international options and can be crowded with limited terminal space and variable transfer times.
 Newark Liberty International (EWR) functions as a major international and transatlantic hub for several global and U.S. carriers and often handles both long-haul and domestic flights.
 Located in New Jersey roughly 16 miles from Midtown Manhattan, connections include the AirTrain to NJ Transit (about 30–45 minutes to Penn Station, moderate fares), taxis and ride-hailing (30–60 minutes, fares vary with tolls), and shuttle services.
 Pros: strong international network and often competitive fares; cons: can be farther by travel time depending on Manhattan destination and subject to tolls and bridge crossings.

-The cheapest one-way flight from New York to Tbilisi departs on 09/08/2026, is operated by United Airlines and costs $329
+The cheapest one-way flight from New York to Tbilisi departs on 09/16/2026, is operated by Qatar Airways and costs $345

-The cheapest roundtrip flight from New York to Tbilisi departs on 03/25/2026, is operated by Turkish Airlines and costs $453
+The cheapest roundtrip flight from New York to Tbilisi departs on 09/07/2026, is operated by Qatar Airways and costs $618

 There are no direct flights on this route.

 The distance between New York and Tbilisi is 8986km (5571 miles).
+The average flight duration is 17h 20m.
 The time difference between New York and Tbilisi is 9h